-Permanently restricted net assets as of June 30, 2017 consist of monies to be used in connection with the awarding of certain specified scholarships.
-The balance in permanently restricted net assets as of June 30, 2017 was approximately \$151,200.
+Net assets with donor restrictions as of June 30, 2018 consist of approximately \$1,037,900 to be used in connection with the awarding of certain specified scholarships.

 (5) Relationship with Fairfield County Community Foundation

 Prior to recognition as a tax-exempt entity, GSA operated as a component unit of the Greenwich Foundation for Community Gifts (Foundation), a qualified 501(c)(3) organization.
 The Foundation merged into the newly formed Fairfield County Community Foundation, Inc. (FCCF), also a qualified 501(c)(3) organization.